JimCodified/labs/developer-tools/nodejs/porting/4_single_host_networking.md

   * `docker-compose up -d` (-d option enables the application to run in background)
 * Check the status of each services composing the application `docker-compose ps`
   * If you want to send & check for a test msg as we did above, you can see which port is being used by the `app` container in the output.
 It will look something like `0.0.0.0:32770->1337/tcp`.
 The port is random but in this instance Docker Engine mapped port 32770 so we would use that in the `curl` commands shown above.

+---
+## Load Balancing

 * Scale up the application service instances: `docker-compose scale app=3`
 * Several containers of the app service (our Node.js API) are running and are accessible through random port number of the Docker host.
 How are the new instantiated containers addressed?

 ![3 api containers](images/compose_3apps.png)